appellation/site/src/content/blog/2024/12/discord-markdown-part-1.md

 insane parsing behavior in order to maintain safety and consistency.

-This leads to some fairly insane regular expressions and results in a ton of custom logic to shoehorn context-sensitive behavior into a contextless parser.
+This leads to some fairly insane regular expressions and results in a ton of custom logic to shoehorn context-sensitive behavior into an otherwise contextless parser.

 ## How Discord Markdown Evolved